Syria (region)

-The term is originally derived from Assyria, an ancient civilization centered in northern Mesopotamia, modern-day Iraq.
+The term is originally derived from Assyria, an ancient Semitic-speaking civilization centered in northern Mesopotamia, modern-day Iraq.
 During the Hellenistic period, the term Syria was applied to the entire Levant as Coele-Syria.
 Under Roman rule, the term was used to refer to the province of Syria, later divided into Syria Phoenicia and Coele Syria, and to the province of Syria Palaestina.
 Under the Byzantines, the provinces of Syria Prima and Syria Secunda emerged out of Coele Syria.
-After the Muslim conquest of the Levant, the term was superseded by the Arabic equivalent Shām, and under the Rashidun, Umayyad, Abbasid, and Fatimid caliphates, Bilad al-Sham was the name of a metropolitan province encompassing most of the region.
+After the Muslim conquest of the Levant, the term was superseded by the Arabic equivalent Shām, and under the Rashidun, Umayyad, Abbasid, and Fatimid caliphates, Bilad al-Sham was the name of the metropolitan province encompassing most of the region.
 In the 19th century, the name Syria was revived in its modem Arabic form to denote the whole of Bilad al-Sham, either as Suriyah or the modern form Suriyya, which eventually replaced the Arabic name of Bilad al-Sham.

-After World War I, the boundaries of the region were last defined in modern times by the proclamation of and subsequent definition by French and British mandatory agreement.
-The area was passed to French and British Mandates following World War I and divided into Greater Lebanon, various states under Mandatory French rule, British-controlled Mandatory Palestine and the Emirate of Transjordan.
+After World War I, the boundaries of the region were last defined in modern times by the proclamation of and subsequent definition by French and British mandatory agreement, as laid out in the Sykes–Picot Agreement.
+Following the Arab Revolt and Franco-Syrian War, the area was divided and passed to French and British League of Nations mandates.
+Subsequently, five states — Greater Lebanon, the State of Damascus, the State of Aleppo, the State of Alawites, and the State of Jabal Druze — were established by the French, while the British controlled Mandatory Palestine and the Emirate of Transjordan.
 The term Syria itself was applied to several mandate states under French rule and the contemporaneous but short-lived Arab Kingdom of Syria.
-The Syrian-mandate states were gradually unified as the State of Syria and finally became the independent Syria in 1946.
-Throughout this period, pan-Syrian nationalists advocated for the creation of a Greater Syria.
+The Syrian-mandate states were gradually unified as the State of Syria and finally became the independent Syrian Republic in 1946.
+Throughout this period, pan-Syrian nationalists advocated for the creation of a Greater Syria, sometimes as a step toward achieving a broader pan-Arab state.